mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) UnSetColumns()
 ```

-UnsetColumns ensures that no value is present for Columns, not even an explicit nil.
+UnSetColumns ensures that no value is present for Columns, not even an explicit nil.

 <a name="QueriesItem.UnSetMitreTags"></a>
 ### func \(\*QueriesItem\) [UnSetMitreTags](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L423>)